Mohamed F. Sweify

 • Represented a consortium of companies in an institutional arbitration, which included claims for breach of contract, debt refinancing, foreclosure of properties, and sale of shares.

-• Served as an arbitrator in an arbitration involving claims of breach of agency contracts in the sports industry.
+• A New York-seated arbitration involving claims of breach of agency contracts in the sports industry.

-• Served as an arbitrator in an institutional arbitration involving claims of breach of banking agreement and unjust enrichment, under the laws of the State of Utah.
+• Arbitrator in an institutional arbitration involving claims of breach of banking agreement and unjust enrichment, under the laws of the State of Utah.

-• Served as an arbitrator in an institutional arbitration relating to breach of contract and banking violations under the US Federal laws, and the banking laws in the State of New York and the New York General Business law.
+• Arbitrator in an institutional arbitration relating to breach of contract and banking violations under the US Federal laws, and the banking laws in the State of New York and the New York General Business law.

 • Successfully prevailed on a dispositive motion in a complex commercial partnership dispute before the New York State Court.

-• Successfully obtained a dismissal of a case brought by a foreign company against a Fortune 500 company in US federal courts alleging breach of contract and UCC violations.
+• Successfully obtained a dismissal of a case brought by a foreign company against a Fortune 500 company in a U.S. federal court alleging breach of contract and UCC violations.

-• Represented a Fortune 500 company in disputes before state and US federal courts involving claims for fraud, banking laws.
+• Represented a Fortune 500 company in disputes before state and US federal courts involving claims for fraud, banking and finance laws.

 INSIGHTS

-Co-Chair, “International Commercial Arbitration and the Rule of Law: Perspectives from Around the World,” International Arbitration Conference, International Section, New York State Bar Association, Hamburg, Germany, October 15, 2025
+“International Commercial Arbitration and the Rule of Law: Perspectives from Around the World - Damages and Causations in Arbitration,” International Arbitration Conference, International Section, New York State Bar Association, Hamburg, Germany, October 15, 2025

 “Investment Arbitration,” Comprehensive Arbitration Course, Arbitration Club, American University of Baghdad, Virtual Event, October 4, 2025

-Panelist, “Hot Topics and Recent Developments in International Arbitration,” Practising Law Institute, Virtual and New York, New York, June 23, 2025
+“Hot Topics and Recent Developments in International Arbitration - Privileges and Res Judicata in International Arbitration,” Practicing Law Institute, Virtual and New York, New York, June 23, 2025

 “Counsels Ethics in International Arbitration,” Arbitration Committee of the New York City Bar Association, September 2020